How we tested

 Two Great Grinders

-We purchased 10 burr grinders priced from $29.86 to $199.99 and used each to grind coffee beans of different densities on fine, medium, and coarse settings.
+We purchased 10 burr grinders, priced from about $30.00 to $200.00, and used each to grind coffee beans of different densities on fine, medium, and coarse settings.
 We also ground and sifted 10-gram batches of coffee in each model until we found the grind setting on each that produced the highest percentage of medium-size pieces.
 Six users tried the top four coffee grinders and gave feedback about grind size and ease of use.
 A panel of 21 tasters sampled coffee made from beans ground in the least even and most even coffee grinders; we standardized the weight of the ground coffee, the brew method, and the type of beans.
 We repeated the test three times to confirm the results.
 Finally, we removed the burrs from all the grinders, inspecting their shape and size; measured the capacity of each bean hopper using whole beans; and measured the capacity of each grounds container using ground coffee.
 Results were averaged, and products appear below in order of preference.

 Ease of Use: